 Which is bullshit, because if everyone adopts that mentality and you turn all cars on a highway into sluice logs, you get the world’s quickest, most pissed-off, inflammable logjam.

-In making a decision and collapsing that waveform, that decision almost always has far-reaching consequences—mostly psychological, sometimes physical— that are going to affect other people.
+In making a decision, that decision almost always has far-reaching consequences—mostly psychological, sometimes physical— that are going to affect other people.

 I don’t even need to give any real world examples.
 No matter how old you are, you’ve realized, retrospectively, at least several things you’ve done in your life have impacted other people negatively.